 Nicole “Nikki” Sydnor Cumberland

 Nikki Cumberland graduated from Radford High School in 2006.
 She went on to play basketball at Bridgewater College where she graduated with degrees in Economics and Business Administration.
 Nikki then went on to Samford University – Cumberland School of Law where she earned her Juris Doctor degree.
 After law school, Nikki returned to Radford to practice law at Davis, Davis & Davis Attorneys with her grandfather and uncles.
 She is a member of the Virginia Bar Association and the Montgomery County-Radford Bar Association.
+She currently serves in Pulaski County as a prosecutor.
 In addition, she serves as a Radford representative on the New River Valley Regional Jail Authority.
 The daughter of Bill and Deb Sydnor, Nikki has a younger sister, Maryah, and is married to Jeff Cumberland.
-They have two dogs and plan to raise a family in her hometown.
+They are raising their young family in Radford Va.

 Eli Mullins is a 2012 graduate of Radford High school, and has lived in Radford his entire life.
 After high school, he attended New River Community College for two semesters, followed by a year at the Cincinnati College of Mortuary Science, where he graduated from in 2014 with an Associates of Applied Science.
 Eli became a licenced funeral director in May of 2015, and became a second generation funeral director.
 He works with for his parents, Darrell and Michelle Mullins, at Mullins Funeral Home & Crematory here in Radford.
 Eli is a proud member of the Virginia May No. 38 Masonic Lodge of Radford, as well as the National Funeral Directors Association.